 Låt! is the annual festival and gathering of folk music: concerts, workshops, dance and game nights and folk music festival in one!

-is a large ensemble where students explore and experiment with ensemble playing in folk music.
+In this large ensemble students explore and experiment with ensemble playing in folk music.
 KMH FOLK appears on KMH and on a number of scenes around the country.
 It's not an orchestra.
 It's not a big band.
 It's not a "spelmanslag".
 It's KMH FOLK.